The Integrative Psychiatry Program

 We encourage those who are interested to check our our Intro to Functional & Integrative Psychiatry Training Program to get a better understanding of the curriculum.
 The Functional & Integrative Psychiatry Program provides a strong introductory foundation for mental health professionals with limited experience in functional, nutritional and integrative medicine.
 This unique learning program bridges concept and application in basic functional psychiatry, while also providing a launching point for those looking to pursue more advanced coursework or Fellowship training.

-Additionally, Dr. Greenblatt offers complimentary discovery webinars and phone calls to anyone considering the Fellowship program.
-This is a unique opportunity for prospective registrants to learn about the program, and determine whether the Fellowship matches their professional needs.
+Additionally, Dr. Greenblatt and faculty offer complimentary discovery webinars and phone calls to anyone considering the Fellowship program.
+This is a unique opportunity for prospective fellows to learn about the program, and determine whether the Fellowship matches their professional needs.

 Who is eligible to enroll?